State Research Bureau (organisation): Background

-On 25 January 1971 Idi Amin, Commander of the Uganda Army, took power in Uganda following a coup which overthrew the government of President Milton Obote.
+On 25 January 1971, Idi Amin, Commander of the Uganda Army, took power in Uganda following a coup which overthrew the government of President Milton Obote.
 His advisers suggested that he try to differentiate himself from Obote by disbanding the General Service Unit (GSU), Obote's intelligence agency, which was highly unpopular within the general populace.

 History

-In February 1971 Amin dissolved the GSU and through a decree established the State Research Centre.
+In February 1971, Amin dissolved the GSU and through a decree established the State Research Centre.
 Major Amin Ibrahim Onzi was appointed director, and technical assistance was sought from Israel in its formation.
 Its responsibilities were to gather military intelligence and conduct counterintelligence.
-The headquarters was located in a building on Nakasero hill in Kampala, next to the State Lodge Annex.
 The organisation was directly responsible to Amin.

-In early 1972 Amin ejected Israeli technicians from Uganda and changed the name of the organisation to the State Research Bureau (SRB).
-Agents from the Soviet Union were brought in to replace them, and they subsequently instructed SRB personnel in the methods of the KGB.
+In early 1972, Amin ejected Israeli technicians from Uganda and changed the name of the organisation to the State Research Bureau (SRB).
+Agents from the Soviet Union were brought in to replace them, and they instructed SRB personnel in the methods of the KGB.
 Many were sent to the Soviet Union for specialised training.
 Others undertook military and police training in the United States and United Kingdom.

-Male SRB agents commonly wore dark sunglasses, Kaunda suits, floral-print shirts, and bell-bottoms.
-Researcher Andrew Rice described them as "flagrant and fairly incompetent".
-The SRB recruited a substantial number of Rwandan immigrants, and attractive Rwandan Tutsi women were used as undercover operatives as well as stationed at airports, banks, hotels, restaurants, government offices, hospitals, and locations near Uganda's borders.
-Most personnel served for one year with the SRB before being reassigned to other government positions.
-Agents drove late model vehicles with special tags.
+The SRB recruited a substantial number of Rwandan immigrants, and attractive Rwandan Tutsi women were used as undercover operatives and stationed at airports, banks, hotels, restaurants, government offices, hospitals, and locations near Uganda's borders.
 Empowered by a sweeping February 1971 decree which gave state agents wide latitude to act, the SRB tortured and executed many suspected dissidents, provoking international outrage.
 Agents frequently abducted people by forcing them into the trunk of a car and driving off.

 For its role in state repression and killings, the SRB came to be derisively known among the Ugandan population as the "State Research Butchery".
 One contemporary account argued that the SRB rarely collected actual intelligence, and its members instead used their powers to incriminate people whom they had grudges against.

 In June 1974, in response to criticism of his regime and specifically accusations of numerous "disappearances" of persons in Uganda, Amin established a commission of inquiry to investigate abuses of state authority.
 The commission concluded that the SRB and another state security agency, the Public Safety Unit, were responsible for most of the disappearances.
+The abuses committed by the SRB was known among personnel of various international embassies in Kampala, though they generally did not publicly criticise it.